TechHack3/Hacktoberfest/CONTRIBUTING.md

 <br>

+## Add your name in contributors List

+`contributors/contributorsList.js`

 ## Avoid Conflicts {Syncing your fork}

 An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PR's may be merged while you're working on your branch/fork.